Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 5 - Caves and Cabals.md

 - **On a {DC 6 Perception} check they catch a glimpse of a figure crouching in darkness behind them in the mirror**
 - **On a {DC 10 Intuition} check they understand that a spirit is attacking them, but can only be seen in the mirrors**
 - ***Each time the players wish to attack the spirit, they must first clear a {DC 4 Perception} check to find it in one of the mirrors.***
-- ***The Spirit cannot block or dodge, and attacks each turn for 1d6 blunt damage with what appears to be a sort-of spear***
+- ***The Spirit cannot block or dodge, and attacks each turn for 1d6 piercing damage with what appears to be a sort-of spear***
 - The spirit is of Draco, like Narcissus Draco was a hero that fell a little too much in love with his reflection in this mirror and died in the caves.
 - Draco says that he will be bound to this place so long as the mirrors stay unbroken
 - **if the Heroes break the mirrors for him he gives them the Oracles Spear**